Finishing Techniques

 Combined drying

 Drying of water soluble materials is an example of combined drying.
 Waterborne products are dispersions of acrylic, polyurethane or acrylic-polyurethane resins in water.
-When applied, the water evaporates and the molecules come together.
+As they are applied, the water evaporates and the molecules come together.
 This is the physical drying part.
-That's why I've always said that ventilation is very important with this type of product.
+This is why I have always said that ventilation is very important with this type of product.
 It helps to remove the water as quickly as possible.
-When the molecules get close enough they start to react with each other, forming the water-insoluble varnish film.
+When the molecules get close enough, they start to react with each other, forming the water-insoluble varnish film.
 This is the chemical part of drying.

-Also a combined drying is that of alkyd paints.
-The film is formed as a result of solvent evaporation and the reaction between alkyd resin and oxygen in the air.
-As long as the paint is coated and does not come into contact with oxygen in the air, it remains liquid.
-Applied thinly, it removes solvent more quickly and the large surface area in contact with air speeds up drying.
-After use, the containers should be tightly closed so that the paint remains liquid for as long as possible.
-It will, however, form a dry puddle on top because air has already entered the container.
+Alkyd paints are also a combined drying.
+The film is formed by the evaporation of the solvent and the reaction between alkyd resin and oxygen in the air.
+As long as the paint is covered and does not come into contact with oxygen in the air, it remains liquid.
+When applied thinly, it removes the solvent more quickly and the large surface area in contact with the air speeds up drying.
+After use, containers must be tightly closed so that the paint remains liquid for as long as possible.
+But it will form a dry bead on top because air has already entered the container.
 This is why linseed oil is sometimes put on top of the paint to eliminate contact with the air in the can.

 Only by choosing the right finishing materials can you be guaranteed to get a quality film.
 They must be applied and dried correctly, following the manufacturers' recommendations.